kanasanirakesh717-sys/Python_Fundamentals/README.md

 else:
     print("You are a senior citizen")

-🔹 Python Nested if Statements
+🧠 Python Nested if Statements

-Definition:
-Writing one if inside another for multiple related checks.
+Nested if means writing one if statement inside another to check multiple related conditions.

+✅ Syntax
+if condition1:
+    if condition2:
+        # code when both are True
+    else:
+        # code when only first is True
+else:
+    # code when first is False

+💡 Example
 num = 10

 if num > 0:
     if num % 2 == 0:
         print("Positive Even")